BioTurboNick/SMLMAssociationAnalysis_NCB.jl/README.md

 Recommendations
 ---------------
-Use an editor like Juno (https://junolab.org/; or Atom with `uber-juno` plugin) for best results.
-Visual Studio Code has a Julia plugin but is missing some features.
+Use an editor like Visual Studio Code (https://code.visualstudio.com/) for best results.

 Use for your own data